christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **Appendix A: Alexander the Great**

+Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years,
+    proves that the name Alexander was a Scythian title for kings.
+Alexander was a Sarmatian dragon-king who was the son of Ateas the Scythian aka Artaxerxes
+    II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
+    In India he took the regional aliases of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
+"Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
+"Gupta" = Hidden)).
+"Aži-ander": Aži
-Alexander was a Sarmatian dragon-king, Ptolemy I Soter was his biological son with Barsine (Scythian priestess) and was his dragon-born heir, and Caesar was their bloodline successor.
+    (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
+Ptolemy I Soter was his biological son with Barsine (Scythian priestess) and was his dragon-born heir, and Caesar was their bloodline successor.
 The Persian narrative is a Flavian forgery to hide their stolen legacy.
 Alexander conquered Persia as vengeance for Persian enslavement of Scythia.

-In the Persian Book of Kings, the Alexander Romance, and Islamic sources, Alexander the Great is a Persian prince who was the son of Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
-No one today is taught that such a relationship was even remotely possible in ancient times, much less taken as gospel in certain parts of the world.
-Nevertheless, the case can readily be made that the little kingdom of Macedon had been part of the Persian Empire from the time of Darius the Great.
-In fact, the very first Persian-appointed overseer of Macedon had the Persian name Bubares son of Megabyzus (likely Cyrus the Great), and subsequent kings of Macedon are said to have descended from him.
+The very first Persian-appointed overseer of Macedon had the Persian name Bubares son of Megabyzus (likely Cyrus the Great), and subsequent kings of Macedon are said to have descended from him.
 After Megabyzus (Cyrus the Great) conquered